fetchai/agents-aea/docs/protocol.md

 * `message_id: int`, the id of the message.
 The default value is `1`.
 * `target: int`, the id of the message which is referenced by this message.
 The default value is `0`.

 By default, `dialogue_reference`, `message_id` and `target` are set, however, most interactions involve more than one message being sent as part of the interaction and potentially multiple simultaneous interactions utilising the same protocol.
 In those cases, the `dialogue_reference` allows different interactions to be identified as such.
 The `message_id` and `target` are used to keep reference to the preceding messages in a dialogue for a given interaction.
 For instance, following receipt of a message with `target=0` and `message_id=1` the responding AEA should respond with a `message_id=2` and `target=1`.
 In particular, `target` holds the id of the message being referenced.
 This can be the preceding message, it can also be an older message.
 Hence, `0 < target < message_id` for `message_id > 1` and `target=0` if `message_id = 1`.

+## Speech acts (`Performatives`)

+Each message must define a `performative`.
+This is the "type" of the message of a given protocol.
+The `performative` is one way in which message flow in a given protocol is handled.

+## Dialogue rules

+Protocols can optionaly define dialogue rules.
+These are rules on the permitted order of message performatives in a given dialogue.
+For instance, a protocol might specify that a certain performative, say `peformative_a`, can only be followed by `performative_b`.
+It might further specify that `performative_b` can only be replied to with a message of `performative_c` or `performative_d`.

 ## Custom protocol

 The developer can generate custom protocols with the <a href="../protocol-generator">protocol generator</a>.
+This lets the developer specify the speech acts, speech act contents as well as the optional reply structure.

 ## `fetchai/default:0.1.0` protocol